Prediction interval: Known mean, known variance

-For example, to calculate the 95% prediction interval for a normal distribution with a mean (µ) of 5 and a standard deviation (σ) of 1, then z is approximately 2.
-Therefore, the lower limit of the prediction interval is approximately 5 ‒ (2·1) = 3, and the upper limit is approximately 5 + (2·1) = 7, thus giving a prediction interval of approximately 3 to 7.
+For example, to calculate the 95% prediction interval for a normal distribution with a mean (μ) of 5 and a standard deviation (σ) of 1, then z is approximately 2.
+Therefore, the lower limit of the prediction interval is approximately 5 ‒ (2⋅1) = 3, and the upper limit is approximately 5 + (2⋅1) = 7, thus giving a prediction interval of approximately 3 to 7.

 Estimation of parameters

 For a distribution with unknown parameters, a direct approach to prediction is to estimate the parameters and then use the associated quantile function – for example, one could use the sample mean $\overline{X}$ as estimate for μ and the sample variance s2 as an estimate for σ2.
-Note that there are two natural choices for s2 here – dividing by $(n-1)$ yields an unbiased estimate, while dividing by n yields the maximum likelihood estimator, and either might be used.
+There are two natural choices for s2 here – dividing by $(n-1)$ yields an unbiased estimate, while dividing by n yields the maximum likelihood estimator, and either might be used.
 One then uses the quantile function with these estimated parameters $\Phi^{-1}_{\overline{X},s^2}$ to give a prediction interval.

 This approach is usable, but the resulting interval will not have the repeated sampling interpretation – it is not a predictive confidence interval.

 For the sequel, use the sample mean: